PhoenixCodingAcademy/PhoenixCodingAcademy/pages/Data Science/Data.md

 ![](/static/images/20251116151745.png)

+In the diagram above:
+* Open arrows represent ISA relationships.
+An Employee is a Person.
+These are implemented as primary key to primary key relations.
+* Closed arrows represent HASA relationships.
+An employee has a company.

+RULE: You should never have cycles in your relationships; e.g. A points to B, and B points to A. These are called **many-to-many** relations but it is bad architecture design.
+Rather you should create a third table (called a bridge or crosswalk table) that relates A to B. Then C points to A and B instead.
+The **Relations** table is just that - a table that creates a many-to-many relation between people and people.
+A person can have multiple parents, and a parent can have multiple children.

 All databases give you the ability to select all rows from a table, join rows from different tables, filter the rows that are returned, print out the column names and values of the rows returned, add a new row, delete a row, update the value of a row/column.